Tender for public sector contracts in Great Britain and Ireland

 Pricing

-Contracts are awarded on the basis of value for money - which means getting the right balance between the price and quality of the product or service being offered.
+Contracts are awarded based on value for money.
+It means balancing price and quality in the offered product or service.
 It can also involve factors such as lifetime costs and maintenance arrangements.

 Remember that the price you offer in a tender will be binding if your bid is successful.